oceanprotocol-archive/OEPs/10/README.md

 ![oauth-ocean](images/oauth-ocean.png)

+In the traditional access control mechanisms, one of the most popular standards in the web is OAuth2.0.
+It is used as a means for authorization delegation in modern applications.
+On the other hand the blockchain does not have the third party (a trusted party) in which operates as authorization authority but we have the smart contract (single source of truth) where in our case is the ocean access control contract and rather than using the HTTP/HTTPS protocol, we use the web3 on top of Ethereum blockchain.
 ### Resource

 It uses something similar to the Json Resource Descriptor or [JRD](#json-resource-descriptor) object.
 It is based on Key/Value pairs that include